noahp/link-order-in-lib/README.md

 Calling foo from file foo_weak.c foo(2) = 2

-# 2. foo.a is foo_strong.a + foo_weak.a, no additional special arguments. use
+# 2. foo.a is foo_strong.o + foo_weak.o, no additional special arguments. use
 # 'nm build/foo.a' to see the order in the archive.
 # STRONG is selected
 ❯ FOO_OBJS="foo_strong.o foo_weak.o" make && ./build/main 2